bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 };
 ```

-Finally we can add some spinners with React Suspense, which is supported out of the box.
+Finally we need to add some spinners with React Suspense, which is supported out of the box.

 ```
 <ErrorBoundery>